Turmoil in Sri Lanka as ex-president Rajapaksa sworn in as PM

-COLOMBO (Reuters) - Former Sri Lankan President Mahinda Rajapaksa was sworn in as prime minister on Friday, after President Maithripala Sirisena sacked incumbent Ranil Wickremesinghe in a surprise move that threatens political turmoil in the Indian Ocean nation.
+COLOMBO (Reuters) - Sri Lankan opposition leader Mahinda Rajapaksa was appointed prime minister on Friday after President Maithripala Sirisena dismissed the incumbent in a surprise move that threatens political turmoil in the Indian Ocean nation.

-The appointment was confirmed in a statement from the president’s office, but Wickremesinghe later told local television he remained the prime minister.

-“I retain the confidence of the house.
-I am the prime minister and I have the majority,” Wickremesinghe said.
-“According to the constitution I’m the prime minister.
-That is not legal.”

-Local television pictures had shown Rajapaksa, who last month led opposition protests against the government, being sworn in before Sirisena, surrounded by a number of opposition legislators.
+Rajapaksa, a pro-China former president, ushered in billions of dollars of investment from Beijing to help rebuild the country following the end of a 26-year civil war against Tamil separatists in 2009.

+But that investment has since put the tiny island in debt and forced it to hand over control of a strategic southern port to China, seen as part of Beijing’s Belt and Road initiative, drawing criticism from India and the United States.

+Under Sri Lanka’s constitution, modelled on the French system of government, the president has executive powers while the prime minister heads the parliament.

+There was no immediate reaction from India which has long seen Sri Lanka, located just off its southern tip, as part of its area of influence and had been concerned about Rajapaksa’s wooing of China.
+Both Rajapaksa and Wickremesinghe were in India and met Prime Minister Narendra Modi in recent weeks.

-Underlining the risk of chaos in Sri Lanka, where the government had been under pressure over a misfiring economy, Media and Finance Minister Mangala Samaraweera said on Twitter that the appointment of Rajapaksa as prime minister was a violation of the constitution, which was amended in 2015 to curtail the executive powers of the president.
+Underlining the risk of chaos in the islands, where the government had been under pressure over a misfiring economy, Media and Finance Minister Mangala Samaraweera said on Twitter that the appointment of Rajapaksa as prime minister was a violation of the constitution, which was amended in 2015 to curtail the powers of the president.

 “This is an anti-democratic coup,” Samaraweera tweeted.